zhikangfan-jyd/toploansadviser/content/reviews/upstart.md

 If you’re looking for a lender who doesn’t look at the standard credit score and debt-to-income ratio, you’ve found it in Upstart.
 Your credit score matters, but it’s not the only factor they’ll consider.

-<div class="btn-box"><a href="/redirect?url=https://upstart.9c65.net/Gv3Y9" rel="noopener noreferrer nofollow" target="_blank" class="btn">Check My Rate</a></div>
+<div class="btn-box"><a href="/best-consolidation-loans" rel="noopener noreferrer" target="_blank" class="btn">Check My Rate</a></div>

 <div class="title-box"><img src="/data/images/r-5.webp"/><h2 class="title">Qualifying Requirements</h2></div>

 Upstart works differently when qualifying borrowers for the loan.
 While they have a rule of a minimum 580 credit score, they look at other factors too.
 For example, if you just graduated college and have barely any credit, but you have many job offers available and will work in a high-demand industry, Upstart may consider that and give you the loan.

 It’s always helpful to make sure your credit score is as high as it can be before applying though.
-Before you apply, pull your [free credit report](http://www.annualcreditreport.com/) and fix any of the following:
+Before you apply, pull your free credit report and fix any of the following:

 - Bring late payments current – If you missed a payment or two, bring them current immediately.
 Give it a few months after bringing the accounts current for your credit score to increase again.